jithk03/Portfolio/Exercise 6/Readme.md

 |:---:|
 | <img src="https://github.com/jithk03/Portfolio/blob/0828c450237643b6e3db19b52a81e4f0587ba87c/Exercise%206/Final%20output.jpeg" length="400" width="400"> |
 |  Final laser-cut business card |
 The final result of the laser cutting was a perfect business card that was cleanly cut and engraved.
-It was rewarding to feel the end result after fixing many problems throughout the process, as well as seeing the virtual object turned into a tangible one.
+It was rewarding to feel the end result after fixing problems throughout the process, as well as seeing the virtual object turned into a tangible one.

 ## Reflection